Waitemata County: History

-For most of its existence, the Waitemata County was known for being undeveloped and inaccessible.
+Under the Counties Act 1949 Waitemata County established 5 county towns: Green Bay (1958), Titirangi (1958), Kelston West (1959), Glenfield (1961), and Orewa (1962).

 In the early 1960s, the Auckland Regional Planning Authority began looking for ways to better develop the county.
 A 1962 commission recommended replacing the county with a ward-based city in West Auckland, however after six years of appeals, this idea was scrapped.
+When the dissolution of the county began to be discussed, a new body was proposed for the western North Shore, formed from the growing centres of Albany and Glenfield, which the ARA predicted would have a greater population than Takapuna City by 1986.
+The new body was voted on and the measure rejected, meaning that Albany and Glenfield would be incorporated into the City of Takapuna instead.

-On 1 August 1974, Waitemata City formed from the Titirangi, Te Atatū, Lincoln and Waitākere ridings.
+On 1 August 1974, Waitemata City formed from the Titirangi, Te Atatu, Lincoln and Waitakere ridings.
 The boroughs of New Lynn, Henderson and Glen Eden each decided not to join the new city.
-The remaining ridings were split between different authorities: Kumeu Riding became a part of Rodney County, while Glenfield and Albany joined the North Shore City.
+The remaining ridings were split between different authorities: Kumeu Riding became a part of Rodney County, while Glenfield, Albany and Long Bay joined Takapuna City.

+Ridings

+Waitemata County initially had 6 ridings: Ararimu, Weiti, Takapuna, Waitakerei, Manukau, and Titirangi.

+Economy

+The economy was originally dominated by the timber industry, as land was cleared it was often developed into pasture and agricultural land.